Projection Theorems and Estimating Equations for Power-Law Models: Summary and concluding remarks

-We finally applied the above ideas to find generalized estimators for the Student and Cauchy distributions.
-Interestingly, both the Basu {\em et. al.} and Jones {\em et. al.} estimators for the mean and covariance parameters of a Student distribution for $\nu >2$ are the same as the MLE of the respective parameters of a normal distribution.
-However it is not the case for $\nu <-d$.
-We showed by an example that, when $\nu <-d$, the generalized estimators for the mean parameter could be different from the sample mean.
-In a similar fashion we found the generalized Hellinger estimators for the Cauchy distributions.
-Here too we found estimators of its parameters by using a kernel density estimator for the empirical measure.
-It is well-known that the MLE for the Student or for the Cauchy distributions do not have a closed form solution.
-To overcome this, standard iterative methods such as Newton-Raphson, Gauss-Newton, EM are used in the literature \cite{Barnett66J1}, \cite{DempsterLR77J}.
-However, the sequence of estimators in these iterative methods may converge to a local maximum and the rate of convergence is also slow \cite{Barnett66J1}, \cite{LiuR95J}.
+Projection theorems of Jones et al. ($\mathscr{I}_\alpha$) and Hellinger ($D_\alpha$) divergences tell us that the reverse projection, respectively, on the power-law families $\mathbb{M}^{(\alpha)}$ and $\mathscr{E}^{(\alpha)}$ turns out to be a forward projection on a ``simpler'' (linear or $\alpha$-linear) family which, in turn, reduces to a linear problem on the underlying probability distribution.
+The applicability of these projection theorems known in the literature were limited as they dealt only discrete and canonical models.
+In this work, we first generalized the associated power-law families to a more general set-up including the continuous case.
+We observed that these two families are related through an escort transformation, apart from the $\alpha\leftrightarrow (2-\alpha)$ transformation studied in \cite{Tsallis09B}.
+We then introduced the notion of regularity for these power-law families analogous to the concept of regular exponential family (or full rank family).
+This makes these families unique from similar families studied in the literature, namely, the $\phi$-exponential class defined in \cite{Naudts04J}, the $\mathcal{F}_{[\beta h]}$ class defined in \cite{CsiszarM12J} and so on.
+We then extended the projection theorems of $\mathscr{I}_{\alpha}$ and $D_{\alpha}$ to these general form of the power-law families by solving the respective estimating equations.
+We observed that, for regular families, the new estimating equations coincide with the respective projection equations, similar to the ones in the canonical case.
+We also observed that both the estimating equations were characterized by some specific statistics of the samples.
+Such a characterization is well-known in the literature for the pair MLE and regular exponential family (See, for example, \cite[pp. 149--150]{Brown86B}).
+We finally showed that the Student and Cauchy distributions respectively form a regular $\mathbb{M}^{(\alpha)}$ and $\mathscr{E}^{(\alpha)}$, and they are the escort distributions of each other.
+We then applied the above projection theorems to find generalized estimators for their parameters.
+Interestingly, both the Basu et al. and Jones et al. estimators for the mean and covariance parameters of a $d$-dimensional Student distribution for $\nu >2$ are the same as the MLE of the respective parameters of a normal distribution, where $\nu$ is the degrees of freedom.
+We also found a more general class of distributions that includes Student distributions for which both the estimations are the same (Theorem \ref{1thm:same_estimation_under_basu_e_al_and_Jones_et_al}).
+In \cite[Eq.
+(38)]{EguchiKK11J}, it was shown that sample mean and sample variance are still the generalized estimators (Jones et al. or Basu et al.) for compactly supported Student distributions (that is, $\nu <-d$), but with the assumption that all samples are from true distribution.
+We showed that, in the presence of outliers, generalized estimator for the mean parameter might differ from the sample mean (Section \ref{1sec:Jones_et_al_on_student_t_alpha_bigger_1}).
+Next we found a class of generalized Hellinger estimators for the location and scale parameters of Cauchy distributions that involve a continuous estimate for the sample empirical measure.
+In particular, we found the estimators by using the uniform and Epanechnikov kernel density estimates for the empirical measure.
+We summarized this by a simulation study where we observed that these estimators are close to the true value of the parameters of Cauchy distributions when their mean and variance are finite.
+It is well-known that the MLE for Student or Cauchy distributions do not have a closed form solution.
+To overcome this, standard iterative methods such as Newton-Raphson, Gauss-Newton, EM are used in the literature \cite{Barnett66J1, DempsterLR77J}.
+However, the sequence of estimators in these iterative methods may converge to a local maximum and the rate of convergence is also slow \cite{Barnett66J1, LiuR95J}.
 Later some generalized iterative methods such as ECM, ECME were proposed, for example, in \cite{LiuR95J}, where the rate of convergence was made faster than the previous methods.
 But again, they converge only to a local maximum.
-The generalized estimators that we studied in this paper might help us overcome some of these issues as we have closed form formula for the estimators (see Eqs. (\ref{1eqn:Basu_et_al_estimators_for_student_t}), (\ref{1eqn:estimators_for_cauchy_distribution})).
+These difficulties can be overcome by some of the generalized estimators that we studied in this paper as they are not only robust but also have closed form solution.